 We all know that it takes an egg and a sperm to meet and create a baby.
 The failure of any of them can cause infertility.
 The recent development suggests that in most of the cases, it is the male sperm that is the root cause of the problem.
 Here are some details that you need to know about male infertility.

 What causes male infertility?

 There are various factors responsible for male infertility, including physical, hormonal, genetic, or immunologic problems.
 It can also be a result of some long-time chronic illness or a sexual condition that hinders the natural flow and disposal of semen in the vagina.
-There are no obvious symptoms of male infertility and most of the time; it remains unknown until the couple tries to conceive.

 Sperm production is widely affected by chronic diseases such as diabetes, high blood pressure, obesity and more.
 In fact, smoking and drinking a large amount of alcohol is a leading reason for male infertility in modern times.

 Semen analysis is a test that is used to diagnose the male infertility condition.
 It is a comprehensive test that analyses a range of factors including the number of sperm, the quantity of ejaculate, percentage of moving sperm, shape of individual sperm and more.
 The test is focused on assessing the amount of moving and living sperm, also known as total motile count, in an ejaculate sample.

 While semen analysis is a very efficient tool to find the possible causes of male infertility, there are other advanced tests that must be performed.
 In case the brain does not signal the testes to make sperm, the body will have low production.
 This is a condition where hormones play a significant role.
 The advanced tests focus on measuring these hormones and finding out the possible cause.